Backend

 Configure

-Set your Neo4j connection string and credentials in .env
+Set your Neo4j connection string and credentials in .env.
+For example:

 .env